DanielHJacobsen/WebToImageConverter/README.md

 # Web-to-Image Converter #
 The Web-to-Image converter uses the config.json file to visit a website, navigates to a defined location, takes a screenshot and save the screenshot in the defined location.
+A repository ideal for a flexible dashboard slideshow.

 ## Configuration ##